wh-alice/mig_visualstudio/vs/profiling/how-to--create-a-profiler-comparison-report-from-a-command-prompt.md

 ---
-title: "How to: Create a Profiler Comparison Report from a Command Prompt | Microsoft Docs" ms.custom: "" ms.date: "10/20/2016" ms.prod: "visual-studio-dev14"
+title: "How to: Create a Profiler Comparison Report from a Command Prompt" ms.custom: "" ms.date: "10/20/2016" ms.prod: "visual-studio-dev14"